mhewedy/spring-data-jpa-mongodb-expressions/README.md

 ## Compatibility with Spring-Data-JPA
 `spring-data-jpa-mongodb-expressions` depends mostly on public APIs from `JPA` and `Spring-data-jpa` projects, such as `javax.persistence.criteria.Predicate`, `org.springframework.data.domain.Pageable` and `org.springframework.data.jpa.domain.Specification`.

-So, Unless the public APIs for `JPA` and `Spring-data-jpa` don't change, it is safe to use `spring-data-jpa-mongodb-expressions`.
+So unless the public APIs for `JPA` and `Spring-data-jpa` don't change, it is safe to use `spring-data-jpa-mongodb-expressions`.

-Also, `spring-data-jpa-mongodb-expressions` declares `spring-boot-starter-data-jpa` as an optional dependency, which means it isn't a transitive dependency and no dependencies will be transferred to your project (from spring or what so ever) as a result of using `spring-data-jpa-mongodb-expressions`.
+Also `spring-data-jpa-mongodb-expressions` declares `spring-boot-starter-data-jpa` as an optional dependency, which means it isn't a transitive dependency and no dependencies will be transferred to your project (from spring or what so ever) as a result of using `spring-data-jpa-mongodb-expressions`.

 ## 🎭 How to build the query on Frontend?